 Reading time: minutes

 Prolonged Exposure (PE) is an evidence-based treatment for posttraumatic stress disorder (PTSD).
 This means that it has been studied by many researchers and found to be effective in treating PTSD.
-Most people who complete 8-15 weekly sessions of PE show a noticeable improvement in PTSD symptoms.
+Most people who complete PE show a noticeable improvement in PTSD symptoms.
+PE involves weekly individual sessions and lasts approximately 8-15 weeks.

 • Education about PTSD and PE